MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-networking.md

 - DHCP - If your network is configured with DHCP, you will need to work with your network administrator and reserve an IP range to use for the VIP Pool.

 ### Kubernetes node IP pool
 As explained above, Kubernetes nodes run on specialized virtual machines in an AKS on Azure Stack HCI deployment.
 AKS on Azure Stack HCI allocates IP addresses to these virtual machines in order to communicate between Kubernetes nodes.
-For a DHCP networking model, you don't need to specify a Kubernetes Node VM Pool as IP addresses to the Kubernetes nodes are dynamically allocated by the DHCP server on your network.
-For a static IP-based networking model, you must specify a Kubernetes node IP pool range.
+For a DHCP networking model, you dont need to specify a Kubernetes Node VM Pool as IP addresses to the Kubernetes nodes are dynamically allocated by the DHCP server on your network.
+For a static IP based networking model, you must specify a Kubernetes node IP pool range.
 The number of IP addresses in this range depends on the sum total number of Kubernetes nodes across your AKS host and workload Kubernetes clusters.

 ### Virtual network with static IP networking